krshn4n/blog/_drafts/OIDC_Google.md

 2. Select Credentials > OAuth Client ID,
 3. Set Application type to 'Web Application'.
 4. Add your domain in the Authorized JavaScript origins
-5. The value in Authorized redirect URIs is important, it must be lowercase and it must be the URL to your application (e.g. https://mydomain.com/CMWebDrawer) followed by the path to the authentication provider (for example /auth/openid).
+5. The value in Authorized redirect URIs is important, it must be lowercase and it must be the URL to your application (e.g. https://mydomain.com/cmwebdrawer) followed by the path to the authentication provider (for example /auth/openid).
 The /auth/ component is fixed but the 'openid' is the name you will supply in hptrim.config later and so can be any string, as long as it matches the value in hptrim.config.
+For the web client the path must include the path to the ServiceAPI, for example: https://mydomain.com/contentManager/serviceapi/auth/openid.
 6. On saving the Client ID and Client Secret will be displayed, preserve them for later use.

 #### Example